Blog / Beginner's handbook / Your Guide on Preparing the Perfect Print File

 As the image dimensions grow, the number of dots per inch shrinks.
 The DPI registers as 60—well below Printful’s recommended range of 150–300.
 What can you do?

-A) You find a new, high-quality image of a moka pot, one that’s 150–300 DPI from the get-go
+Find a new, high-quality image of a moka pot that’s 150–300 DPI from the get-go

-C) You turn your low-quality image into a vector
+Turn your low-quality image into a vector image

-Option A is self-explanatory, so let’s go into options B, C, and D.
+The first option is self-explanatory, so let’s delve into options B, C, and D.

-If you have the time or the experience, you can recreate your low-quality moka pot as a vector, using a vector editing program (Illustrator, Inkscape, Affinity Designer, etc.) or an online convertor.
+If you have the time or the experience, you can recreate your low-quality moka pot as a vector using a vector editing program (Illustrator, Inkscape, Affinity Designer, etc.) or an online convertor.
+Another option is to contact Printful’s Graphic Design Services for a helping hand.

-Vectors are graphics made of points, lines, curves, and shapes that are based on math formulas.
-They’re cool because you can resize them as you want without losing any quality.
-In the design software mentioned, you can use the image trace or pen tools to convert your low-quality graphic into a vector.
+Vectors are graphics of points, lines, curves, and shapes based on math formulas.
+They’re cool because you can resize them without losing quality.
+In the design software mentioned, you can use image trace or pen tools to convert your low-quality graphic into a vector.

 Once you have your vector, resize the image as needed for your design and export it as a PNG file.
 At this point, your vector file has become a raster image.
-Now, you can upload it to the Design Maker and continue designing.
+After that, you can upload it to the Design Maker and continue designing.

-First, though, what’s the Smart Image Tool and how does it work?
+What’s the Smart Image Tool, and how does it work?

-If you want to enlarge an image with a DPI of 38–74, Printful’s Smart Image Tool can make the image size two times bigger than the original without losing any quality.
+If you want to enlarge an image with a DPI of 38–74, Printful’s Smart Image Tool can double the image size of the original without losing quality.

 In the case of the 60 DPI moka pot:

-Avoid adding a background color unless it’s a part of your design—this is especially important for the apparel designs you want printed using the direct-to-garment (DTG) technique.
+Avoid adding a background color unless it’s a part of your design—this is especially important for the custom clothing designs you want printed using the direct-to-garment (DTG) technique.

 Learn More: DTG vs. Screen Printing: Choosing the Right Apparel Printing Method for You

 Why?
 The printer will print all the colors it sees in the design.
-For the printer, a black background on a black garment does not equal transparent.
+For the printer, a black background on a black garment does not equal transparency.

-So if you create a DTG design with a black background on a black garment, be aware that it’ll leave a grayish rectangle around your design.
+So, if you create a DTG design with a black background on a black garment, be aware that you’ll be left with a grayish rectangle around your design.
 And it’ll be gray because prints on all non-white garments require a white underbase to help the colors stand out.

-If you’re not sure if your design has a solid background, open the file in Photoshop, GIMP, or similar image editing software.
-If the background is transparent, you’ll see the standard white-and-gray checkered background.
+If you’re not sure if your design has a solid background, open the file in Photoshop, GIMP, or a similar image editing software.
+If the background is transparent, you’ll see the standard white-and-grey checkered background.

 The way transparent elements will come out in DTG depends on: